blakegearin/github-custom-global-navigation/CONTRIBUTING.md

    - Auto-fix: `npm run clean`

 1. Push your changes to your forked repository
-1. Rebase as needed to ensure your changes are in one (1) commit
+1. Rebase as needed to ensure your changes are in one (1) commit written in present, imperative tense
 1. Open a pull request to this original repository